 2005 – 2013

 Over time, Gateway associated its identity with cows.
-The logo consists of a black inscription and a white cube with black spots reminiscent of the coloration of animals.
-The unusual solution is inspired by the desire to cover the segment of residents of small towns, ranches, and farms.
+The logo consists of a black inscription and a white cube with black spots reminiscent of animal coloration.
+The unusual solution is inspired by the desire to reach residents of small towns, ranches, and farms.

 Pride in their country.
 After all, the Holstein breed, whose coloring is used in the emblem, was developed in the United States.
 The animals are widespread in small farms and are associated with American farming.
 Using their coloration is a message: the brand is as American and “native” as the familiar animals found in every home.